 With Fall approaching it is definitely time to consider winterizing your coop and preparing your chickens for cold weather.
 The first obvious course of action is installing your automatic chicken door.
-With a ChickenGuard automatic chicken coop door opener, you can avoid going out in that cold, rainy or snowy weather to open and close your coop each day.
+With a ChickenGuard automatic chicken coop door opener or Coop Defender, you can avoid going out in that cold, rainy or snowy weather to open and close your coop each day.
 It is so much nicer enjoying that hot cup of cocoa or cider from within your warm house.

 But what about the chickens needing warmth on those cold days?

 Kathy Mormino, the Chicken Chick, shares 10 Winter Chicken Care Mistakes to Avoid.
 She explains why we shouldn’t compare our comfort level with a chicken’s comfort level as chickens are anatomically very different from people and can regulate their body temperatures.
 She also goes over how to properly winterize your coop.

 Then there is the unfortunate seasonal occurrence of decreased egg production by your girls.
 And who could blame them?
 They’ve given you a surplus of eggs during the summer and now they need a break!
 But Lisa Steele of Fresh Eggs Daily has a wonderful solution: Freezing Fresh Eggs so that you can use them in your holiday baking!